 Till the 1950’s, the dominant school of thought in the field of psychology had been Behaviorism.
 From behavioral psychology, psychologists started to make a shift to studying the problem-solving capability of the human mind along with attention span and memory.
 This period from 1950 to 1970 led to the birth of this branch of psychology, also often referred to as ‘cognitive revolution.'

 Research, during this period, focused on building processing models and cognitive methods of application.
 It was during this time that the phrase ‘cognitive psychology’ first came into use by an American psychologist – Ulric Neisser.
 He defined this field of psychology as the following in his book, ‘Cognitive Psychology,'

 It involves “all processes by which the sensory input is transformed, reduced, elaborated, stored, recovered and used...it is apparent that cognition is involved in everything a human being might do; that every psychological phenomenon is a cognitive phenomenon.”

 There was a need to classify cognitive psychology as a separate and independent branch of psychology because,

 · It focuses its research only on the internal mental states of the human mind instead of focusing on the observable behavior of the individual as is done in the field of behaviorism.

 · Next, it utilizes the scientific research method to understand the mental processes of the human mind; whereas in psychoanalysis, the psychologist mainly relies on the subjective perceptions.

-Because the field of cognitive psychology is widespread and touches a lot of other fields, it is studied by individuals who belong to different fields.
+Because the field of cognitive psychology is widespread and touches a lot of other areas, it is studied by individuals who belong to different domains.
 For example, the following individuals can all benefit from studying cognitive psychology.

-· Educators, teachers and/or curriculum designers who want to gain knowledge about how the minds of children and adults process and memorize information.
+· Educators, teachers and curriculum designers who want to gain knowledge about how the minds of children and adults process and memorize information.

 · Scientists, designers, artists, architects and even engineers can also benefit from understanding the internal processes and states of the human mind.